 So a sentencing is similar to a trial in that the judge listens to the same two sides argue: Your attorney and the prosecutors.
 But the issue here is not your guilt since that has already been decided.
 The only thing at stake at a sentencing hearing is what penalties you will be sentenced to.

 Note that you do not need to plead guilty at trial to have a sentencing hearing.
 You also get a sentencing hearing after you plead guilty or "no contest" to a crime as part of a plea bargain.

-How soon do sentencing hearings occur after I am convicted of a crime in Las Vegas, NV?
+How soon do sentencing hearings occur after I am convicted?

 It depends.
 Nevada law states that, "Sentence must be imposed without unreasonable delay."
 (NRS 176.015)